In the article, we will try to examine Ayn Rand’s work titled Atlas Shrugged, which beautifies capitalism, and to explain its literary quality.

 When you read it without prejudice, there are points where Ayn Rand is really right, and there is an in-depth examination of how the economy of a country governed by free market principles has deteriorated.
 But Ayn Rand defends her thesis on capital so ambitious that these studies are unfortunately overshadowed and the brutal capitalism discourse is more prominent.

 He regards production as sacred, but regards every means as permissible in reaching it.
 It ignores the so-called disproportionate profit.
-Although he tries to make the philosophy he defends impressive through literature, he ignores the cocoa producers, for example, who have not tasted chocolate in his life.
+Although he tries to make the philosophy he defends impressive through literature, he ignores the cocoa producers, for example, who have not tasted chocolate in her life.

 In the form of an unshakable rule, he says that every hardworking person in the world has money, but we know with today’s knowledge that not every honest, hardworking person can have money and is exposed to injustice in most places.
 It ignores the fact that there are people who are honest and hardworking people who cannot access treatment because they do not have the money.
 Atlas Shrugged: